6.3 |

 have no values at all, for they did not recognize a divine

-authority -- a mysterious kind of reasoning indeed, because
+authority; a mysterious kind of reasoning indeed, because

 principled atheists did not and do not recognize such an

 authority precisely because of the values they have.
-However,

-since atheists made up such a little minority in the beginning,
+However, since atheists made up such a little minority in the beginning,

 no difficulties arose.

-The nonreligious people without any definite world-view made
+The nonreligious people without any definite world-view made up the bulk

-interested in spiritual matters as dealt with in their times, and
+matters as dealt with in their times, and therefore they did not have, or

-therefore they did not have, or were not able to express, any
+were not able to express, any particular wishes or suggestions for

-let alone that they could show any strength.
-Altho they made up
+improvement in this field, let alone that they could demonstrate any

-a large group, no difficulties arose with them either.
-Even in a
+Altho they made up a large group, no difficulties arose with them either.

-time of continued secularization, theodemonist societies were
+Even in a time of continued secularization, theodemonist societies were

-living in apparent peace after those in power had started
+living in apparent peace after those in power had started preaching

-paradigm remained in force anyhow.
+the old, religious superparadigm remained in force anyhow.